 As previously noted, some employees participate in the optional TIAA-CREF and VALIC programs, which are defined contribution plans.
 In defined contribution plans, benefits depend solely on amounts contributed plus investment earnings.
 All regular full-time and regular part-time employees are eligible to participate from the date of employment.
 The University contributes a matching amount up to 5% of the employee's monthly contribution for regular, full-time exempt employees.
 The University's contribution is funded as it accrues and, along with that of employees, is immediately and fully vested.
-The contribution for fiscal years 2015 and 2014, excluding amounts not eligible for matching, are summarized as follows:
+The contribution for FY 2016 and FY 2015, excluding amounts not eligible for matching, are summarized as follows:

-2015 2014 University contributions \$ 2,973,550 \$ 2,990,512 Employee contributions 5,634,108 5,645,945 Total contributions \$ 8,607,658 \$ 8,636,457
+2016 2015 University contributions \$ 2,991,075 \$ 2,973,550 Employee contributions 5,542,020 5,634,108 Total contributions \$ 8,533,095 \$ 8,607,658